mohamedtareq24/IEEECUSB_Electronics_23_FinalProject/README.md

  - C - Useful guidelines and references

 ### A- The Program
-throughout the file following simple counter program will be implemented.
+throughout the file, the following simple counter program will be implemented.
 ```
 #include <stdio.h>